YanCotta/agentic-invoice_system_prototype/README.md

   - Streamlit-powered dashboard
   - Real-time processing updates
   - Interactive invoice review system
-  - Performance metrics visualization (one problem encountered and not solved mentioned below)
+  - Performance metrics visualization (one problem encountered and not solved mentioned in the last section of this readme)

 - **Enterprise-Ready Architecture**
   - FastAPI backend infrastructure